triton-inference-server/model_analyzer/docs/cli/overview.md

 ## Procedure

 1. Compile the CLI by navigating to the `src` folder and running `dotnet publish -c Release'
-2. Then, change directories into the folder where Model Analyzer was published: `cd bin/Release/netcoreapp3.1/linux-x64/publish/`
+2. Then, change directories into the folder where Triton Memory Analyzer was published: `cd bin/Release/netcoreapp3.1/linux-x64/publish/`
-3. You can type `./model-analyzer` to see command line argument options.
+3. You can type `./memory-analyzer` to see command line argument options.
 You can also run the below command, replacing the capitalized arguments:

-        ./model-analyzer -m MODELS \
+        ./memory-analyzer -m MODELS \
         --model-folder /ABSOLUTE/PATH/TO/MODELS \
         -e /PATH/TO/EXPORT/DIRECTORY \
         --export -b BATCH-SIZES \